bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:07:09

 Yes.
-Like there's still

-Speaker 0: 00:07:10
+Speaker 0: 00:07:09

-some form of censorship happening right?
+Like there's still some form of censorship happening right?

 Speaker 1: 00:07:12